Technical Deep Dive

 3

 The protocol is the playbook.
-The harness is the coach.
-Clone the repo, get both.
+Hooks are the opt-in coach.
+Clone the repo, get the playbook.

 The Discovery.
-We tried loading all 7 markdown files for every session.
-It cost 15% of the token budget before any work began.
-Then we realised Architect needs strategy files (PRFAQ.md, DECISIONS.md, CONSTRAINTS.md), Builder only needs execution files (TODO.md, CLAUDE.md).
+Loading every file for every session burned 15% of the token budget before any work began.
+The fix was roles.
+The Architect designs from the strategy files (PRFAQ.md, DECISIONS.md, CONSTRAINTS.md).
+The Builder executes from the plan (TODO.md, CLAUDE.md).

 Every interaction follows the same five-phase cycle.
-What changes is scope, how much context you load.
+What changes is the role, designing or building.

 PROTOCOLLOADCLARIFYEXECUTERECORDREFLECT